SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/add-our-companies.md

 1. In the list box to the right of the field you want to search on, choose whether you want to search for a company that **Starts with**, **Contains** or **Equals** the search criteria you enter.

-2. You can specify several different search criteria, for example name, code, telephone number or e-mail address.
+2. You can specify several different search criteria, for example name, code, telephone number or email address.
 If you specify several search criteria, a search is performed for companies that fulfil all the criteria simultaneously.

     <details><summary>Click to find out more about the various search criteria</summary>